Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Here is how you can do this :

-• if you want to freeze the sauce in the jars, choose good-quality jars with an airtight lids.
+• If you want to freeze the sauce in the jars, choose good-quality jars with an airtight lid.
 Clean and dry them completely and fill the sauce up to 90% of its capacity.
 Close the lid and keep it inside the freezer at a constant temperature.

 • To freeze in freezer bags, portion the sauce in the desired amount and put it inside clean freezer bags.
 Remove the air and seal them tightly before throwing them into the freezer.